caltechads/django-ldaporm/doc/source/overview/managers.rst

 Filtering
 ---------

-If you have ``paged_search`` in your ``Meta.options`` list for your model, all filtering is done with paged, asynchronous searches.
+Paging is now detected automatically based on server capabilities.
+If your LDAP server supports paged results (SimplePagedResultsControl), it will be used automatically.
 This means that you can filter for a large number of objects and not worry about running into server side limits or timeouts.

-Otherwise, all filtering is done with synchronous searches.
+If your server doesn't support paging, all filtering is done with synchronous searches.
 This means that you will get all the results at once.

 .. important::